QBIT Clean Pro removal instructions

-There are more apps that are promoted using deception, for example, Incognito Private Shield, Dr. Wolf Internet Security, DriverAgent.
-We do not recommend to trust them.
-It is possible that once installed (and even purchased), they will not operate as they supposed to.
-Additionally, some other unwanted apps might be installed together with them, they should be uninstalled as soon as possible.
+There are many more apps that are promoted using deception including, for example, Incognito Private Shield, Dr. Wolf Internet Security, and DriverAgent.
+Do not trust them, since once installed or purchased, they will not operate as promised.
+Furthermore, other PUAs might be installed together with them.
+All PUAs should be uninstalled immediately.

 How did potentially unwanted applications install on my computer?

-There are some potentially unwanted applications that are available for download on their websites, QBIT Clean Pro is one of those apps.
-Nevertheless, apps of this kind (that are promoted using deception) usually get installed without user's knowledge.
-To be more precise, when software developers use a "bundling" method to trick users into downloading and installing them.
-It happens during download/installation processes of some other software.
-Developers hide information about PUAs in "Advanced", "Custom" and other settings/options of various (typically, free) software's setups.
-People who leave these parts unchecked/unchanged allow for unwanted apps to be dowloaded and/or installed together with the desired software.
-In other cases unwanted downloads and installations happen when people click intrusive (deceptive) ads that, once clicked, run scripts designed to cause unwanted downloads/installations.
+Some potentially unwanted applications are available for download on their websites, including QBIT Clean Pro, however, PUAs that are promoted using deception are usually installed without users' knowledge when software developers use the "bundling" method to trick users into downloading and installing them.
+This happens during download/installation processes of other, regular software.
+Developers hide information about the inclusion of PUAs in "Advanced", "Custom" and other settings/options of software (often freeware) set-ups.
+People who leave these parts unchecked and unchanged often allow PUAs to be dowloaded and installed with the chosen software.
+In other cases, unwanted downloads and installations occur when people click intrusive (deceptive) ads.
+Once clicked, these run scripts designed to cause unwanted downloads/installations.

 How to avoid installation of potentially unwanted applications?

-Always check "Custom", "Advanced" and other settings of any software's setup and opt-out bundled/additionally included apps.
-Besides, all software should be downloaded from official websites and using direct download links.
-Torrent clients, eMule (and other Peer-to-Peer networks), various third party downloaders, installers, unofficial websites and other similar channels should not be trusted/used.
-Furthermore, there are many ads (intrusive ones) that redirect users to various untrustworthy/potentially malicious websites.
-Typically, they redirect to pages related to gambling, pornography, adult dating and so on.
-If a default browser causes such redirects regularly, or unwanted ads appear on every opened page, then check the list of extensions, add-ons or plug-ins that are installed on a browser and remove unwanted/unknown entries immediately.
-Unwanted programs that are installed on the operating system should be uninstalled too.
+Check "Custom", "Advanced" and other settings of the software setups and opt-out of bundled/additionally-included apps.
+Furthermore, all software should be downloaded from official websites and using direct download links.
+Torrent clients, eMule (and other Peer-to-Peer networks), various third party downloaders, installers, unofficial websites and other similar channels should not be trusted or used.
+Many intrusive ads redirect users to untrustworthy/potentially malicious websites.
+Typically, they redirect to web pages relating to gambling, pornography, adult dating, and so on.
+If the default browser causes these redirects, or unwanted ads appear on each opened page, check the list of extensions, add-ons, and plug-ins installed on the browser and remove unwanted/unknown entries immediately.
+Unwanted programs that are installed on the operating system should also be uninstalled.
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.

 Screenshot of a website that is used to promote QBIT Clean Pro:

-Some questionable page that is used to promote QBIT Clean Pro too:
+A dubious web page that is also used to promote QBIT Clean Pro: